 If your dataset is available for download, then click the Add Property Group link and fill in the fields shown below.
 In the fields, you need to add the Encoding Format and the URL.
 If you want to share more than one dataset, then click the link again to add more property groups.

-And, that’s it!
-Click on Save for this Post once you’re done making any changes to the Dataset Schema for this page.
-Then, simply update the page as you normally would after making a change or click Publish if this is a newly created page.
+And that’s it!
+Once you’ve made any changes to the dataset schema for this page, click on the Save for this Post button.
+Then, simply update the page as you normally would after making a change, or click Publish if this is a newly created page.
 You can then check your Schema with the help of Google’s Rich Results Testing Tool.